aedart/athenaeum/docs/archive/current/core/prerequisite.md

 _As the author of this package, I apologise if you somehow feel mislead.
 I have been working on this and many other packages by myself.
-There are limits as to how much backwards compatibility I can offer._
+There are limits to how much backwards compatibility I can offer._

 ### Other Requirements